Lordbooker/linux-g13-driver/README.md

 ### libusb-1.0 (recommended for the driver)

-For Ubuntu and other Ubuntu based systems, it should be installed already but if you don't have it, you can get it by typing:
+For Ubuntu and other Debian based systems, it should be installed already but if you don't have it, you can get it by typing:

     sudo apt-get install libusb-1.0-0